-The following tables set forth the projected loan to Aircraft value ratios for the Series A Equipment Notes issued in respect of each Aircraft (i) as of the Issuance Date, (ii) as of July 11, 2022 and (iii) as of each Regular Distribution Date thereafter.
+The following tables set forth the projected loan to Aircraft value ratios for the Series A Equipment Notes and Series B Equipment Notes issued in respect of each Aircraft (i) as of the Issuance Date, (ii) as of (x) July 11, 2022, in the case of each Owned Embraer Aircraft and each New Delivery Aircraft currently scheduled for delivery to American during the period from January 2022 to June 2022 and (y) January 11, 2023, in the case of each New Delivery Aircraft currently scheduled for delivery to American during the period from July 2022 to September 2022 and (iii) as of each Regular Distribution Date thereafter.
 For purposes of these tables, (a) the Equipment Notes for each Aircraft are assumed to be issued and outstanding as of the Issuance Date even though none of the Equipment Notes will have been issued on the Issuance Date since the Aircraft have not yet been financed pursuant to this offering on the Issuance Date (and, in the case of the New Delivery Aircraft, not yet even delivered to American on the Issuance Date), and (b) the LTVs for any Regular Distribution Date after the Issuance Date but prior to the Regular Distribution Date set forth in clause (ii) for such Aircraft are not included as they are not meaningful since there are no scheduled principal payments during this period because such Regular Distribution Date set forth in clause (ii) for such Aircraft is the first Regular Distribution Date to occur after such Aircraft is expected to have been financed pursuant to this offering.

-The LTVs for each Regular Distribution Date listed in such tables were obtained by dividing (i) the outstanding principal amount (assuming no payment default, purchase or early redemption) of such Equipment Notes after giving effect to the payments scheduled to be made on each Regular Distribution Date by (ii) the Assumed Aircraft Value on such Regular Distribution Date, calculated based on the Depreciation Assumption, of the Aircraft with respect to which such Equipment Notes were assumed to be issued and outstanding.
+The LTVs for each Regular Distribution Date listed in such tables were obtained by dividing (i) the outstanding principal amount (assuming no payment default, purchase or early redemption) of such Equipment Notes, plus, in the case of Series B Equipment Notes, the outstanding balance of the Series A Equipment Notes assumed to be issued and outstanding under the relevant Indenture, in each case determined immediately after giving effect to the payments scheduled to be made on each Regular Distribution Date by (ii) the Assumed Aircraft Value on such Regular Distribution Date, calculated based on the Depreciation Assumption, of the Aircraft with respect to which such Equipment Notes were assumed to be issued and outstanding.
 See "Description of the Aircraft and the Appraisals-The Appraisals" and "Description of the Equipment Notes-Security-Loan to Value Ratios of Equipment Notes."

 The Depreciation Assumption contemplates that the Assumed Aircraft Value of each Aircraft depreciates annually by approximately 3% of the appraised value at delivery per year.
-With respect to each Aircraft, the appraised value at delivery of such Aircraft is the theoretical value that, when depreciated from the initial delivery of such Aircraft by the manufacturer in accordance with the Depreciation Assumption, results in the appraised value of such Aircraft specified under "Prospectus Supplement Summary-Equipment Notes and the Aircraft" and "Description of the Aircraft and the Appraisals."
+With respect to each Aircraft, the appraised value at delivery of such Aircraft is the theoretical value that, when depreciated from the initial delivery of such Aircraft by the manufacturer in accordance with the Depreciation Assumption, results in the appraised value of such Aircraft specified under "Prospectus Supplement Summary-Equipment Notes and the Aircraft" and "Description of the Aircraft and the Appraisals-The Appraisals."

 Other rates or methods of depreciation could result in materially different LTVs, and no assurance can be given (i) that the depreciation rate and method assumed for the purposes of the tables are the ones most likely to occur or (ii) as to the actual future value of any Aircraft.
 Thus, the tables should not be considered a forecast or prediction of expected or likely LTVs, but simply a mathematical calculation based on one set of assumptions.
-See "Risk Factors-Risks Relating to the Class A Certificates and the Offering-Appraisals are only estimates of values and should not be relied upon as a measure of realizable value of the Aircraft."
+See "Risk Factors-Risks Relating to the Class B Certificates and the Offering-Appraisals are only estimates of values and should not be relied upon as a measure of realizable value of the Aircraft."